Meera-Mohanan/README-Generator/Develop/README.md

   npm i
   ```
   ## Usage
-  npm test
+  follow the instructions in the README

   ## License
   This project is licensed under the MIT.

   ## Contributing
+  please email me

   ## Tests
   To run test, run the following command:
   ```
-  To run test, run the following command:
+  npm test
   ```

   ## Questions
-  If you have any questions about the repo, open an issue or contact me directly at . you can find more of my work at [](https://github.com/)
+  If you have any questions about the repo, open an issue or contact me directly at meera.mohanan@gmail.com. you can find more of my work at [MeeraMohanan](https://github.com/MeeraMohanan)